kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### listen

-Listen for result of Pact command on a Pact server and retrieves raw response.
+Listens for result of a Pact command on a Chainweb node server and retrieves a raw response.

 ```ts
 const requestKey: IListenRequestBody = {